 Equip our students with the skills, knowledge, and cultural competencies needed for the challenges and opportunities of the twenty-first century;

-Implement new degree requirements for all our students: Writing English, Quantitative Reasoning, Indigenous Learning;
+Implement new degree requirements for all our students: English Language Writing, Quantitative Reasoning, Indigenous Learning;

 Encourage and support faculty to offer courses and programs that cross traditional departmental and disciplinary lines;